 Common methods include:

 - Phishing emails – these are emails from hackers that are disguised as someone you know or trust.
-It could be your bank, your supplier or colleague.
+It could be your bank, your supplier or your colleague.
 These emails look authentic to try to trick you into providing your details to them.

 - Poor passwords – many people use simple, easy to remember passwords, and often the same password for every single website.